What is Classical Christian Education?

 ORDER AND DECORUM

 Classroom management is necessary for a proper education.
-This means the overall school culture and the culture of each classroom ought to showcase and expect order and decorum (etiquette).
-This is also why the students will be expected to wear clean and tidy uniforms.
-When rules are properly and graciously enforced, there is true freedom.
+This means the overall school culture and the culture of each classroom ought to showcase and expect order and decorum (etiquette), which includes wearing clean and tidy uniforms.

 RIGOR IS NOT MORTIS

 Classical Christian schools expect much from their students, holding them to a standard of both moral and academic excellence.
 When rigor occurs in the midst of healthy community, gracious teachers, and good books, learning is enjoyed for its own sake.
+Again, we do not require as much from our Pre-K(3) - 2nd graders as we do to those who older.
+Our goal for the younger students is that they LOVE school so that later, when school is hard, there will be a foundation of love for it.